Why is Mindful Communication Important? (2022)

 Addressing inconsistences in someone’s words or behaviours requires high levels of tact and consideration.
 It will require expressing empathy to be effective.
 To express understanding we first need to know the situation from their perspective.
 Even if we were not to challenge someone’s words or behaviours, expressing empathy when someone is delivering emotive messages is preferable.
 That demonstrates understanding their perspective.
 This understanding acknowledges their situation and their response.
 In response the speaker will likely feel validated.

 When we communicate mindfully, we can develop self-awareness.
 This self-awareness is invaluable in elevating our communication skills.
 We become more aware of the words we select, the tone of our voice, and our own body language.
 All mindful practices develop self-awareness, for more on the benefits of mindfulness visit: The Benefits of Mindfulness (chloemephambsc.com)

 For more on the benefits of mindful communication, see: https://www.chloemephambsc.com/post/the-benefits-of-mindful-communication

 Developing self-awareness is key to developing emotional intelligence.
 Emotional intelligence is generally the ability to identify and manage our own emotions and identify and respond appropriately to other people’s emotions.
 It is a skill that requires high levels of self-awareness.

-There are many methods to develop emotional intelligence skills and coaching can be highly effective for this.
-Mindfulness skills can also be developed with the use of coaching.
+There are many methods to develop emotional intelligence skills, and coaching can be highly effective.
+Mindfulness skills can also be enhanced with coaching.